mlfa03/AI_Python/StockPrice_TF/README.md

 ## Stock Prices with Tensor Flow

-Creating an algorithm to automatically choose stocks in the market based on stock prices.
+Creating an algorithm in python to automatically choose stocks in the market based on stock prices.
+*under construction*